plblum/jivs/README.md

 	- `ConditionFactory` – Creates the Condition objects used by business rules.
 <a name="conditions"></a>
 ## Conditions - the validation rules
 You need to build a class that adapts your validation rules to Jivs own types and classes.
-Jivs uses the classes that implement the `ICondition interface` to package up a validation rule, and `ConditionDescriptor type` to inform the `Condition` class how to configure itself.
+Jivs uses the classes that implement the `ICondition interface` to package up a validation rule, and `ConditionConfig type` to inform the `Condition` class how to configure itself.
 The class is a bridge between business logic and your UI.
 This section provides the details.

 ### Separation of concerns: Input Validation vs Business Logic validation